Protecting the Vision (Nehemiah 4:1-23)

 We’ve been looking at the building blocks or lessons that Nehemiah teaches us: vision begins as a concern; vision takes time to grow; what God originates, God orchestrates; and share your vision with the appropriate people at the appropriate time.
 Today’s building block goes like this:

-BUILDING BLOCK #5: Anticipate and prepare for criticism.
+Building Block #5: Anticipate and prepare for criticism.

 In other words, don’t be surprised by criticism.
 You’re going to be criticized if you begin to live out God’s vision.
 Anticipate and prepare for it.

 I don’t mean to suggest that all criticism is wrong.
-But I am suggesting that you will have to learn how to handle criticism if you’re going to life a life of vision.
+But I am suggesting that you will have to learn how to handle criticism if you’re going to live a life of vision.
 Anybody that is trying to do something for God will face opposition.
 You can bank on it.
 Somebody’s said, “To escape criticism – do nothing, say nothing, be nothing.”
 I disagree.
 Even then you’re going to be criticized.
-No matter what you, you’re going to be criticized.
+No matter what, do, you’re going to be criticized.
 The criticism will intensify the more that you live out God’s vision for your life.
 The good news is that you can win over this criticism.
 You can live out God’s vision even when other people oppose it.
 You can live a life of vision even if you’re sensitive to the opinions of other people.

 What vision has God given you?
 Stephanie wants to marry a Christian who will help provide spiritual direction in her home, so she passes up opportunities to date non-Christian guys.
 She sees what should be and could be in her marriage, and believes that spiritual compatibility is a big part of that.
 But her friends are doubtful.
 “There aren’t any guys out there like that.
 You’re wasting your time.”
 So Stephanie begins to believe that her friends are probably right, and she gives up on her vision.